-

 What are the key investigative powers that are available to the relevant authorities?

-Where the CMA has reasonable grounds to suspect anticompetitive conduct, it has authority to issue a written notice requiring any person (including third parties) to provide specified documents or information that relates to any matter relevant to its investigation.
+- Where the CMA has reasonable grounds to suspect anticompetitive conduct, it has authority to issue a written notice requiring any person (including third parties) to provide specified documents or information that relate to any matter relevant to its investigation.
 Failure to comply with a formal information request without reasonable excuse can result in a fine.
 It is also a criminal offence to provide false or misleading information or to destroy, conceal or falsify documents.
-Until recently, there was some uncertainty about whether the CMA has the power to require overseas companies to produce documents and information in response to an information request.
-In January 2024, however, the Court of Appeal confirmed that the CMA does have that power (CMA v Volkswagen AG & BMW AG Kingdom [2023] EWCA Civ 1506).
-The DMCC Bill—if enacted in its current draft form—will also amend the competition legislation to empower the CMA explicitly to issue information requests to overseas companies under investigation if they have a UK connection.
+Until recently, there was some uncertainty about whether the CMA had the power to require foreign companies to produce documents and information in response to an information request.
+However, the position is now made clearer by DMCCA24, which now provides that the CMA can issue a written notice to a person outside the UK if the person’s activities are being investigated under section 25 of the CA98 or the person has a UK connection.

 Interviews:

-The CMA may interview individuals connected with an undertaking that is being investigated.
+- The CMA may also interview individuals as part of its investigations.
 Any information obtained during these interviews cannot be used against that person in a criminal prosecution, except in certain limited circumstances.
+The CMA may interview individuals in-person or remotely, eg via videolink.

 Criminal cartel investigations will be carried out based on rules surrounding the collection of criminal evidence in the Police and Criminal Evidence Act 1984.
 The CMA and the SFO may also use covert surveillance in respect of domestic premises and private vehicles to obtain evidence.